VMBlakelock/destination-date-night/README.md

 #### Issue 3

 Background Image
-- The background image wasnt responding well to responsive design.
+- The background image wasn't responding well to responsive design.
 After googling it was found a Hero Image would suit better.
-At first the inital image that was chosen wouldnt sit correctly, so another image was selected.
+At first the inital image that was chosen wouldn't sit correctly, so another image was selected.
 This seemed to fit correctly on first attempt.
 After some testing the footer and the background to the "Perfect Date" text didnt align with the hero images.
 In CSS the width of the images had been set to 1600px after googling for a suitable resolution for a hero image.
 Once this had been amended to 100% everything lined up correctly.

 #### Issue 4